Mark Watson-Gandy

-Professor Mark Watson-Gandy (born 8 November 1967) is a British lawyer and educationalist, specialising in UK insolvency law.
+Mark Watson-Gandy (born 8 November 1967), is a British lawyer and educationalist, specialising in UK insolvency law, company law and private international law.

-He serves as Chairman of the Biometrics and Forensic Ethics Group, a position he has held since 2019.
+Since 2019, Watson-Gandy serves as chairman of the Science and Technology Ethics Advisory Committee at the Home Office.

 Early life and education

-Born in 1967 to Alastair Watson-Gandy and Barbara née Madry, scion of the Watson-Gandy-Brandreth gentry family, he was educated at Dr Challoner's Grammar School before going up to the University of Essex, where he graduated with the degree of Bachelor of Laws (LLB).
-In Scotland, Watson-Gandy is accorded the courtesy territorial designation "of Myrton" as a feudal baron.
+Born in 1967 to Alastair Watson-Gandy and Barbara née Mądry, scion of the Watson-Gandy-Brandreth gentry family, he was educated at Dr Challoner's Grammar School before graduating Bachelor of Laws (LLB) from the University of Essex.

+Watson-Gandy inherited the Scottish Barony of Myrton, but does not use the title professionally.

 Career

 Watson-Gandy was called to the Bar in 1990 at the Inner Temple and in 2013 to the Eastern Caribbean Bar (British Virgin Islands).
-He is a member of Three Stone Chambers in Lincoln's Inn.
-Since 1999, he has been a Visiting Professor of the University of Westminster, where he has pioneered its LLM degree in Corporate Finance Law, and is a Special Lecturer at Cass Business School.
+He is a member of Three Stone chambers.
+A visiting professor of the University of Westminster since 1999, he has pioneered its Master of Laws degree in corporate finance law, and is a special lecturer at Cass Business School.

-In 2000, he was appointed by Lord Williams of Mostyn as a Junior Counsel to the Crown serving until 2012.
-In 2010, he was Counsel to the Conference of Bishops for the State Visit of Pope Benedict XVI to the United Kingdom.
-He then advised Gurkha veterans for the All-Party Parliamentary Group Enquiry on Gurkha Welfare.
+In 2000, Watson-Gandy was appointed by Gareth Williams, Baron Williams of Mostyn as a Junior Counsel to the Crown serving until 2012.
+In 2010, he was counsel to the Conference of Bishops for the state visit of Pope Benedict XVI to the United Kingdom.
+He then advised Gurkha veterans for the inquiry of the all-party parliamentary group on Gurkha welfare.

 In 2013, Watson-Gandy represented Craig Whyte in litigation over the financing of his ill-fated acquisition of Rangers Football Club.
-He also served as counsel to the court-appointed trustee in litigation leading to the overturning of the UK bankruptcy of Tom McFeely, a property developer and former IRA hunger striker.
-He was counsel for the court-appointed amicus curiæ in litigation over the collapse of the Stanford International Bank in Antigua and of Fairfield Sentry (Bernie Madoff's investment fund) in the British Virgin Islands.
+He also served as counsel to the court-appointed trustee in litigation leading to the overturning of the UK bankruptcy of Tom McFeely.
+He was counsel for the court-appointed amicus curiae in litigation over the collapse of the Stanford International Bank in Antigua and of Fairfield Sentry in the British Virgin Islands.
 He later successfully represented the court-appointed administrators of Cambridge Analytica.

-From 2019, Watson-Gandy serves as Chairman of the Biometrics and Forensic Ethics Group, a Home Office non-departmental public body, formerly known as the National DNA Database Ethics Group.
-Also a member of the Home Office Science Advisory Council, he was formerly Chairman of Mental Health First Aid (MHFA) England and the Pure Cremation Group.
+A member of the Home Office Science Advisory Council, beginning in 2019, Watson-Gandy serves as chairman of the Biometrics and Forensic Ethics Group.
+He is also the former chairman of Mental Health First Aid England and the Pure Cremation Group.

-In 2022, The Catholic Herald featured Watson-Gandy in its list of “Catholic leaders of today”, the UK’s 100 most influential lay Roman Catholics.
+In 2022, the Catholic Herald featured Watson-Gandy in its list of "Catholic Leaders of Today", the UK's 100 most influential lay Roman Catholics.